Education in Scotland: History

+Provision of education in Scotland

 Stages of compulsory education

 Children start primary school aged between 4½ and 5½ depending on when the child's birthday falls.
 Scottish school policy places all those born between March of a given year and February of the following year in the same year group.
 Children born between March and August start school in August at between 5 and 5½ years old, and those born between September and February start school in the previous August at between age 4½ and 4 years 11 months years old.
 The Scottish system is the most flexible in the UK, however, as parents of children born between September and December can decide to defer for 1 year (but may or may not receive a funded nursery place in the deferral year), whilst children born between January and February can opt to hold their child back a year and let them start school the following August, with guaranteed nursery funding.
 This usually allows those not ready for formal education to have an extra year at an early years centre (formerly known as nursery).

 Pupils remain at primary school for seven years.
 Then aged eleven or twelve, they start secondary school for a compulsory four years with the following two years being optional.
 In Scotland, pupils sit National 4/5 exams (previously Standard Grade or Intermediate exams) at the age of fifteen/sixteen, normally for between 6 and eight subjects including compulsory exams in English and Mathematics.
 A Science subject (Physics, Biology or Chemistry) and a Social Subject (Geography, History or Modern Studies) were also compulsory, but this was changed in accordance with the new curriculum.
 It is now required by the Scottish Parliament for students to have two hours of physical education a week; each school may vary these compulsory combinations.
 The school leaving age is generally sixteen (after completion of National 4/5s), after which students may choose to remain at school and study for Higher and/or Advanced Higher exams.

-A small number of students at certain private, private schools may follow the English system and study towards GCSE instead of National 4/5s (Standard Grades), and towards A and AS-Levels instead of (or alongside) Higher Grade and Advanced Higher exams.
+A small number of students at certain private schools may follow the English system and study towards GCSE instead of National 4/5s (Standard Grades), and towards A and AS-Levels instead of (or alongside) Higher Grade and Advanced Higher exams.
 The International Baccalaureate has also been introduced in some independent schools.

 The table below lists rough equivalences with the year system in the rest of the United Kingdom (For England and Wales, the equivalence given is for children born before 1 September; the equivalence for those born from September to February [December for deferred pupils] is given in brackets):